resingm/honeypot/config/README.md

 /etc/systemd/system/vncservice.service
 ```

-We do not need access to the VNC service, thus we chose a random password.
+I do not need access to the VNC service, thus I chose a random password.

 Scanners/Attackers will try to login to the VNC server by trying common
 passwords.
 Therefore, the random password with a complexity of 256 bytes is a